-Reorganizations and Job Reclassifications Involuntary downgrades can also occur when a job is reassigned to a new grade due to reorganization or restructuring.
-The individual's salary will initially remain the same, but will be managed to the new grade salary range of the new job within a period of one year.
+Reorganizations and Job Reclassifications

+Involuntary downgrades can also occur when a job is reassigned to a new grade due to reorganization or restructuring.
+The individual's salary may initially remain the same, but will be managed to the new grade salary range of the new job within a period of 1 year.
+Responsibilities, internal equity, and budgetary considerations will be considered and may result in a salary placed lower in the new salary range.
+No pay increases are allowed with a demotion.

-The Human Resources RepresentativeContact and department manager will collaborate to develop an appropriate salary recommendation within the new grade, based on such factors as the employee's skill, knowledge, experience, and performance, criticality of the role, budget, and market data.
-The salary change tool outlines these factors and is for formulating a recommendation.
+The local Human Resources representative and department manager will collaborate to develop an appropriate salary recommendation within the new grade based on factors such as: an employee's skill, knowledge, experience, and performance, criticality of the role, budget, and market data.
+The salary change tool outlines these factors and is to be used to formulate a recommendation.

-Lateral Transfers
+Transfers